-The language of the MFN clause is of critical importance, and the investors should consider whether the wording of the MFN clause enables them to import the substantive protections or procedural rights in other IIAs generally or whether the MFN clauses are limited to only certain protections.
+The language of the MFN clause is of critical importance, and investors should consider whether the wording of the MFN clause enables them to import the substantive protections or procedural rights in other IIAs generally or whether the MFN clauses are limited only to specific protections.
 For example, in Renta v.
-Russia, the tribunal found that the MFN clause in the applicable Russia-Spain BIT is limited to only fair and equitable treatment (FET).
+Russia, the tribunal found that the MFN clause in the applicable Russia-Spain BIT is limited to only fair and equitable treatment (FET).43